Skip to main content

 Your application should specifically address why complying with the obligation from which you seek relief would:

-• render the sustainability report misleading;
+• render the sustainability report or other reports misleading

-• be inappropriate in the circumstances; or
+• be inappropriate in the circumstances, or

 • impose unreasonable burdens.